Skip to main content

 (2) Explain the programs goals, the structure and expectations for participation;

-(H) Home visitors shall complete other initial and ongoing required tools in accordance with provisions contained within the provider agreement;
+(H) Home visitors will complete other initial and ongoing required tools as specified by the department.

-(J) Home visitors shall offer and facilitate scheduling of visits according to evidenced-based or promising-practice model fidelity standards;
+(J) Home visitors will offer and facilitate scheduling of visits according to evidenced-based or promising-practice model fidelity standards.

-(L) A family shall be exited from home visiting services in accordance with the standards of the evidence-based or promising-practice model being implemented, when any one of the following applies:
+(L) A family will be exited from home visiting services in accordance with the standards of the evidence-based or promising-practice model being implemented, when any one of the following applies:

 (1) The eligible child in the family reaches the maximum age allowed in accordance with the evidence-based or promising-practice model being implemented or when they reach the age of exit as specified in section 3701.61 of the Revised Code;